davidmhunt/ronin/README.md

 ```
 export PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring
 ```
-### Installing odometry (with torch)
+### Installing ronin (with torch)
 If your machine supports it Navigate to the odometry foler (this folder) and execute the following command

 ```
-poetry install --with submodules,torch
+poetry install --with torch
 ```

-### Installing odometry (with torch separately)
+### Installing ronin (with torch separately)
-If your machine supports it Navigate to the odometry foler (this folder) and execute the following command
+If your machine supports it Navigate to the ronin foler (this folder) and execute the following command

 ```
-poetry install --with submodules
+poetry install --without submodules
 ```

 Follow the following instructions to install the correct version of pytorch for your system.